-- (i) When was your central heating system or partial central heating system installed? - (ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed?
+House was constructed between 2003-2007, heating system was installed then. - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: